Last updated on:

 Looking to redact a PDF without Adobe Pro?
 Discover our complete guide on how to redact PDFs without expensive software

-When you need the password versus when you don't?
+When you need the password to view a document?

 No password needed and password required